 - B-9 The slopes on the west and south sides (buffer area between the developed school campus and the Reserve) ranges from 2 feet to over 200 feet wide.
 This buffer area is currently maintained by the school district, in compliance with San Diego Fire-Rescue Department's city-wide Brush Management and Weed Abatement regulations.
 Additionally, door to door brush inspections, by uniformed Code Compliance Officer with the Fire-Rescue Department's Brush Management, are conducted for properties on canyon rim areas (located within the Wildland Urban Interface).
-A comprehensive Brush Management Regulations of the City of San Diego under §142.0412 - B-10 The expanded parking lot and access improvements are intended to alleviate the existing vehicle queuing and hazardous conditions on campus and within the adjoining neighborhood.
+This practice would not change with the proposed project.
+No additional brush management area would be required for the project. - B-10 The expanded parking lot and access improvements are intended to alleviate the existing vehicle queuing and hazardous conditions on campus and within the adjoining neighborhood.
 The designated parking spaces referenced in this comment will discontinued. - B-11 The District shares the commenter's goal of reducing vehicular traffic and encouraging walking and biking to school.
 An important means of accomplishing this goal is to reduce the current congestion at the school and the surrounding neighborhood.
 The current hazardous conditions discourage parents from allowing their children to walk or bike to school.